imjoseangel/sandbox/kubernetes/netdebug/README.md

 ### Analyzing the Traffic

-As expected, there are 8 requests to the DNS (A and AAAA) with a negative *No such name* answer for every pair request until reaching the end of the search list and trying with `example.com`
+As expected, there are eight (8) requests to the DNS (A and AAAA) with a negative *No such name* answer for every pair request until reaching the end of the search list and trying with `example.com`

 ![Kubernetes DNS Request](./files/example.com-k8s-dns.png)